Pabitra-33/Calculator/README.md

 # Calculator

-Creating a simple calculator using Java AWT and Swing involves creating a graphical user interface (GUI) with number buttons, operator buttons, a text field to display input and result, and clear and equals buttons.
+Creating a simple calculator using Java AWT and Swing, involves creating a graphical user interface (GUI) with number buttons, operator buttons, a text field to display input and result, and clear and equals buttons.
 The calculator can perform addition, subtraction, multiplication, and division operations.

 Functionalities:<br>
 Addition: Allows users to add two numbers together.